SWIMMING POOL ACCIDENTS

 If you or a loved one has been involved in a swimming pool accident, contact a swimming pool accident attorney or drowning attorney immediately.

-You may be entitled to compensation for your injuries, especially if the pool owner/operator acted negligently, the pool failed to meet specific safety requirements, or a defective product caused the injury.
+You may be entitled to compensation for your injuries, primarily if the pool owner/operator acted negligently, the pool failed to meet specific safety requirements, or a defective product caused the injury.

 Pool accident statistics